On the Castelnuovo-Mumford regularity of subspace arrangements: Preliminaries

 \subsection{Subspace Arrangements}

-Given an arrangement of $n$ $k$-vector subspaces $V_i, \, i \in [n]$ of $[S]_1$, and the ideals $I_i$ that the $V_i$'s generate, we may consider the intersection $\cap_{i \in [n]} I_i$ or the product $\prod_{i \in [n]} I_i$ of the $I_i$'s.
+Given an arrangement of $n$ $k$-vector subspaces $V_i, \, i \in [n]$, of $[S]_1$, and the ideals $I_i$ that the $V_i$'s generate, we may consider the intersection $\cap_{i \in [n]} I_i$ or the product $\prod_{i \in [n]} I_i$ of the $I_i$'s.
 The intersection ideal is more geometric, because it is the radical ideal that defines the schematic union $X$ of the corresponding arrangement of linear spaces $X_i = \Proj (S/I_i)$ of $\PP_k^{r-1}$.
 But it is a much harder object to understand than the product ideal $\prod_{i \in [n]} I_i$; already describing a set of generators of $\cap_{i \in [n]} I_i$ is a difficult task \cite{ida1990homogeneous}.
 On the other hand, many properties of $\prod_{i \in [n]} I_i$ are by now well understood, including a complete description of its minimal graded free resolution and of a minimal primary decomposition \cite{conca2019resolution}.
+We will keep the notation of this paragraph for the rest of the paper.

 \begin{definition} We call the subspace arrangement $V_1,\dots,V_n$ of $[S]_1$ linearly general, if for every $A \subseteq [n]$ we have We call the subspace arrangement $X_1, \dots, X_n$ of $\mathbb{P}_k^{r-1}$ linearly general, if the $V_i$'s are linearly general. \end{definition}